Roseau: Climate and scenery

 Roseau's nearby scenery (mostly in its so-called valley) includes Boiling Lake, 10.5 km east, in the Morne Trois Pitons National Park, waterfalls, thermal springs, and scenic plateaus.

 Morne Bruce provides panoramic views of most of downtown Roseau and north toward Woodbridge Bay deepwater port and Fond Cole.
-From Morne Bruce there are views of the Botanic Gardens at its base as well as the Caribbean Sea which look quite spectacular when cruise liners are in port.
+From Morne Bruce there are views of the Botanic Gardens at its base as well as the Caribbean Sea which frequently has cruise liners present.

 Roseau's climate is a tropical monsoon climate, featuring relatively constant temperatures throughout the year with average high temperatures generally between 28 and 31 °C and average low temperatures between 19 and 23 °C. Rainfall is common throughout the year, with the city seeing an annual average nearly 1800 mm.
 Roseau features a noticeably drier stretch from February through April, though each of these months on average sees at least 45 mm of rain.